-Designed to meet the special needs of international enterprises or companies with an international scope in order to ensure communication across languages
+Designed to meet the unique linguistic communication needs of international companies, with global scope across languages.

 Within this framework, there are two options, which are: